telerik/blazor-docs/components/chunkprogressbar/indeterminate.md

 The Indeterminate state of the ChunkProgressBar can be used in cases when the estimated time of completion of the task is unknown or the progress can not be represented as a physical value.
 The ChunkProgressBar is filled with flowing motion animation to showcase that the task is running.

->caption Telerik ProgressBar in Indeterminate state
+>caption Telerik ChunkProgressBar in Indeterminate state

 ![chunkprogress bar in indeterminate state](images/chunkprogressbar-indeterminate-state-basic-example.png)

 To put the ChunkProgressBar in Indeterminate state set the `Indeterminate`, `boolean` parameter to `true`.

->caption Put the ProgressBar in Indeterminate State
+>caption Put the ChunkProgressBar in Indeterminate State

 ````CSHTML
 <div>